-A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: ASSESSOR'S PARCEL NUMBER DATE OF DISASTER PROPERTY ADDRESS CITY Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
-Yes No If Yes, please explain:
+A. REPLACEMENT PROPERTY:

+ASSESSOR'S PARCEL NUMBER

+PROPERTY ADDRESS CITY

+DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

+DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

+B. ORIGINAL (FORMER) PROPERTY:

+DATE OF DISASTER

+PROPERTY ADDRESS CITY

+Was there any new construction to the original property between the date of the last tax bill Yes , please explain:

+USE